ni/systemlink-notebook-datasource/README.md

 A Grafana plugin for SystemLink Enterprise, used for executing Jupyter notebooks and retrieving their results.

+For information on contributing to this plugin, please refer to the following [Wiki](https://github.com/ni/systemlink-notebook-datasource/wiki/Getting-Started).

 ## Learn more

 - [SystemLink Jupyter Notebooks](https://www.ni.com/documentation/en/systemlink/latest/data/creating-a-new-jupyter-notebook/)